-- LSLC 3273 Management of Infant and Child Care Facilities (3 hours)
+- LSLC 3273 Management of Infant and Child Care Facilities (three hours)

-- LSLC 3333 Career and Life Development for Adolescents (3 hours)
+- LSLC 3333 Career and Life Development for Adolescents (three hours)

-- LSLC 3373 Management for Adolescent Residential Care Facilities (3 hours)
+- LSLC 3373 Management for Adolescent Residential Care Facilities (three hours)

-- LSLC 3473 Management of Geriatric Care Facilities (3 hours)
+- LSLC 3473 Management of Geriatric Care Facilities (three hours)

-Electives can be taken online through OU Extended Campus and/or transferred from another college or university, subject to the minimum graduation requirements presented above.
+Electives can be taken online through the College of Professional and Continuing Studies and/or transferred from another college or university, subject to the minimum graduation requirements presented above.